Reviewed July 20, 2022

 The university will continue to refine and update testing efforts as needed.
 Please note that any and all practices and policies delineated here at this time are subject to revision and updates.

-- Currently, your insurance plan will be billed for symptomatic and exposure testing performed at UHS.
+- Currently, your insurance plan will be billed for symptomatic and exposure testing performed at UHS and UC's Uptown Campus testing location in Steger Student Life Center.

-- There is no cost for symptomatic testing that occurs on campus.
+- There is no cost to you for symptomatic testing that occurs on campus

 - Any substitute COVID test from another provider would be conducted at the student’s expense.

 Students, faculty and staff have the option to submit a PCR test from another provider.
 Any substitute COVID test from another provider would be conducted at the individual's expense.

 You are strongly encouraged to participate in UC testing.
 Testing at UC helps to assure a more seamless completion of your requirement.
 Going through testing at an alternative, off-campus site may result in a delay, as external testing must be manually processed once submitted.

 - Please use ‘Exemption’ in the subject line and attach your test results.